HDFGroup/h5pyd/docs/quick.rst

 -------------

 While the HDF5 library works with files on a POSIX filesystem (typically a local disk or network mount), with h5pyd all access to data storage is mediated by HSDS.
-For example, HSDS may be configured to use AWS storage that you don't have permissions to view directly.
+In general, you may not have direct access to the storage HSDS uses to store data.
+For example, HSDS may be configured to use an AWS storage bucket that you don't have permissions to view directly.
+On the other hand, HSDS and h5pyd provide APIs and tools for managing your data effectively.
+So, while with h5py on a Linux system you would delete an HDF5 file using ``rm myfile.h5``, with the h5pyd CLI tools you would run:
+``hsrm /home/myfolder/myfile.h5``.

 To make keeping track of everything  easier, HSDS manages storage using three levels of organization: